SalmanShhh/C3Addon-WeaponKit/Guide.md

 | `reloadProgress` | Progress from `0` to `1`. |
 | `reserveAmmo` | Current reserve ammo (`Infinite` if `-1`). |

-### How to open debugger
-1. Preview your project.
-2. Press `F12` in Construct 3.
-3. Select an instance with WeaponKit and inspect behavior properties.

 Debugger-focused example:
 ```text